MewsSystems/gitbook-connector-api/use-cases/housekeeping.md

-## Housekeeping
+# Housekeeping

-A housekeeping integration pulls live information about the physical state of a resource, allows the housekeeping staff to update it from the housekeeping software and pushes this data back into Mews.
+A Housekeeping integration pulls live information about the physical state of a resource, allows the housekeeping staff to update it from the housekeeping software and pushes this data back into Mews.
 The sections below contain guidelines regarding the relevant endpoints used.

 ### Initial configuration